wnilsson/dotnet6-invoicing-challenge/README.md

 ## Summary
-This started as the basic coding challenge below but has evolved to a bigger solution where I can investigate various .Net core (6) Web Api features, patterns etc.
+This started as the basic coding challenge below but has evolved to a bigger solution where I can develop various .Net 6 Web Api features, patterns etc.

 #### The Challenge
 Assume currently, we require our customers to provide their financial data for risk evaluation purpose every 6 months via email.
 We would like to speed up this process by connecting to their accounting software and pull down their sales records.